GabLeRoux/gableroux.com/_posts/2016-03-30-letsencrypt-saglacio.md

 --config /usr/local/etc/le-renew-webroot.ini
 {% endhighlight %}

 Yay https!
 Now run the above command in a daily cron job at a random hour to auto renew!
+Let’s Encrypt certificates expires after 3 months and you don't want to do this by hand ;).
 That's it, **no more human intervention ever**.
-Let’s Encrypt certificates expires after 3 months, you don't want to do this by hand ;).

 Try running [ssltest on gableroux.com][ssltest_gableroux].
 Spoiler, it looks like this:
 ![A+ ssltest gableroux.com result](/images/gableroux-ssltest-a-plus.png)